ctx/ws-session/README.md

 }
 ```

-Sometimes s_exampleapp_start is not needed but exampleapp needs a setting in its config files, eg. urxvt.
+Sometimes bin/exampleapp and s_exampleapp_start are not needed but exampleapp needs a setting in its config files, eg. urxvt.

 TODO
 ====